 2. Businesses need partners, not vendors

 The localization industry runs on efficiency: accurate translations, competitive pricing, on-time delivery.
 But efficiency alone isn’t enough to solve the challenges businesses face when going global.

-Companies need a partnership that goes far beyond delivering efficient translations.
+Companies need a partnership that goes far beyond delivering efficient translations and strategizes for brand-experience.
 When localization is carried out thoughtfully, in the context of your business and marketing goals, you’ll have not only a more effective end product, but a cost-effective investment in your long-term international growth.

 3. Localization should demonstrate ROI